Aashi1109/restaurant_menu_card_data_extractor/Readme.md

 docker compose up
 ```

-- `Ensure that docker is installed on your system`
+- `Ensure that docker is installed on your system and redis is running`
+- `Celery uses redis as backend and broker`
+- `SQLite is local so it gets reset after restart of service.`

 ## Development usage